MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Universal_Tensioning_Sliders/README.md

 ## Updates
 ### 2025-09-02
+- Updated to V2
   - Added lightenting cutouts to make sanding to size easier and also reduce total part weight.

 ### 2024-09-26
 - Updated thickness of sliders to require less sanding.